refinedev/refine/documentation/docs/tutorial/1-getting-started/antd/2-create-project.md

 ### Viewing a preview of your website

-Your project files contain all the code you need to run your website.
-To see a preview of your website in the browser:
+Your project files contain all the code you need to run your app.
+To see a preview of your app in the browser:

 1- Click on the `localhost:3000` link in the terminal.
 This will open a new browser tab with your website.